Debt settlement can be a fast and easy way to get rid of debt but it’s not for everyone.

 The debt relief company also can’t charge any fees until you agree to the settlement agreement or whatever other result the debt settlement company reached with the creditor and it’s made at least one payment to that creditor.

-3. Has the debt settlement company told me all information upfront?
+3. Has the debt settlement company told me all the information upfront?

 According to the FTC, a debt settlement company must provide certain legally required information to you before you sign up for its services.
 That information includes all fees, conditions and terms of service, along with how long it could take to get results.